 His subsequent film scores were a major success in Hollywood with his wonderful command of the orchestra and sweeping romantic sounds which have influenced many later composers such as John Williams.
 He did much of his work for the swashbuckler movies (most often featuring Errol Flynn as the hero) which were popular in his day, including "Captain Blood", "The Adventures of Robin Hood", "The Sea Hawk" and "The Private Lives of Elizabeth and Essex", and also "Kings Row" with Ronald Reagan.
-Two of his scores were rewarded with Oscars, namely "The Adventures of Robin Hood" and "Anthony Adverse".
+Two of his scores were rewarded with Oscars, namely "Anthony Adverse" and "The Adventures of Robin Hood", although the Academy rules at the time meant that the oscar for "Anthony Adverse" was actually collected by Leo F. Forbstein who headed the studio's music department!
 After World War II, Korngold returned to Vienna and was to incorporate some music from his films (e.g. "Anthony Adverse") into other works, but never quite managed to recreate his earlier classical successes.
 Whether this was because his romantic style was now out of vogue or because the "film composer" label had now tarnished his image of respectability is not clear.

 A perfect example of Korngold's post-Hollywood concert works and their relationship to his film music is his Violin Concerto.
 This was the first piece written after WWII, the composer having dedicated himself to support his family through writing only film music until Hitler had been defeated.
 Korngold borrows themes from his movie scores in all three movements of the Concerto.
 The soaring violin solo which opens the concerto was taken from the Errol Flynn feature "Another Dawn" (1937), while the entrancing second theme originally accompanied a love scene in William Dieterles 1939 movie "Juarez".
 The lyrical principal theme of the central Romance, first heard on solo clarinet and quickly adopted by the violin, was originally used in the Oscar-winning score for "Anthony Adverse" (1936).
 The virtuosic Rondo finale contrasts a playful dance-like theme with a down-to-earth, folk-like second theme borrowed from Korngold's 1937 score for Mark Twain's "The Prince and the Pauper", ending with a fast and furious coda.